 "Never stop learning" is a motto that Jessica Scarborough '16 lives by.
-In pursuing her MD and PhD in systems biology and bioinformatics, that motto will prove to be essential.
-After graduating with her bachelor's in biology, Jessica was accepted to Case Western Reserve, one of the nation's top research universities, where she's pursuing her doctorate degrees and doing research as part of a medical scientist training program funded by the National Institutes of Health (NIH).
-She credits her research opportunities at USF and the support of the faculty with inspiring her lifelong pursuit of knowledge.
+In pursuing her MD and PhD in systems biology and bioinformatics, that motto will prove essential.
+After graduating USF with her bachelor's in biology, Jessica was accepted to Case Western Reserve, one of the nation's top research universities.
+She's pursuing her doctorate degrees there and researching as part of a medical scientist training program funded by the National Institutes of Health (NIH).
+Jessica credits her research opportunities at USF and the support of the faculty with inspiring her lifelong pursuit of knowledge.

 How did the biology program help to prepare you for grad school?

 There's an incredible number of faculty who helped cultivate my interest and inspired my decision to pursue research as an aspect of my future career.
 Professor Brian Thornton, my academic adviser, showed me what genuine excitement about the field looked like.
 His mentoring pushed me to do my best, but also encouraged me to take risks, even when they scared me.

 Professor Juliet Spencer's guidance in my honors thesis helped me reach my first milestone as a future scientist, a published peer-reviewed journal article.
 She cared about my success enough to give me honest critiques, and I wouldn't be the student/scientist/future doctor that I am without her.

 How did you first realize your passion for research and Bioinformatics?

 During a seminar series within USF's biology curriculum, I heard Professor William Bosl from USF's Health Informatics program talk about his research using machine learning to predict autism before the observable onset of the disease.
 Despite having no experience in computational science, I was immediately excited about the subject and looked for ways to participate in his research.